Singing Bowls from the magical Himalayas of Nepal, Tibet & India.

 Rare 11" diameter hand-hammered 7-Metal Singing Bowl tuned to "F"$2,500.00

 It is believed that either wondering nomads made the bowls or they were made within the Tibetan monasteries themselves.
-Since the Chinese invasion of Tibet, the bowl makers have seemed to disappear, until recently!
-Dragon bowls and Om bowls are now being made by Tibetan refugees in a monastery in Nepal.
-These bowls are burned, then etched in beautiful designs.
+Since the Chinese invasion of Tibet, the traditional bowl makers all but disappeared.

 It has been found that among the wave patterns of different singing bowls there is a measurable wave pattern which is equivalent to the alpha waves produced by the brain.
 These bowls instill a sense of deep relaxation and “inner space opening up”

 Producing the most harmonious tones requires balancing three factors: the pressure of the mallet against the rim of the bowl (firm), the mallet angle (almost perpendicular to the bowl), and the speed (not too fast).

 1. Rest the bowl on the palm of your hand or balance it on your fingertips.

 2. With the other hand, grasp the mallet in the middle, with fingertips and palm pointing downward.

 3. To “ready the bowl”, gently tap the mallet against the side of the bowl.
 Now, with firm, even pressure, rub the mallet clockwise around the outside edge of the rim of the bowl.
 Keep the mallet straight up and down, lock your wrist and use a full arm motion, as if stirring a large kettle of soup.
 Apply firm pressure, as the friction of the mallet against the outer rim produces the vibrations that result in sound.